Introduction

 2 replaces the id UUID with a numbered placeholder

-3 so that the verified result looks like this
+3 so that the approved result looks like this

 Approved file